aliuwahab/mymoneybox/PROJECTSPECS.md

 ### High Priority
 1. **Email Notifications** - Implement email templates and sending:
-   - Welcome email when money box is created
+   - Welcome email when piggy box is created
    - Thank you email to contributors
    - Notification to owner on new contributions
    - Milestone notifications (50%, 100% goal reached)